saintzaw/tp/docs/UserGuide.md

 Modganiser works via the [Command Line Interface (CLI)](#8-glossary), and while it is a big difference compared to traditional GUI applications, If you can type fast, Modganiser is actually much more efficient.

 This user guide will now help you navigate through Modganiser and its features.
-If you are a new user, do go to the [set-up section](#4-set-up-guide) to learn how to install and run Modganiser.
+To find out about the various sections in this guide, please refer to the Table of Contents on the next page.
+If you are a new user, do go to the
+[set-up section](#4-set-up-guide) to learn how to install and run Modganiser.
 To learn more about Modganiser’s features, do head over to the [features section](#52-summary-of-features)!